lisalbi/DH-150/assignment06/README.md

 2) Simple listing process that has pre-set categories and allows you to copy prior listings - This makes listing easier and more convenient.
 3) User profiles and reviews - This creates greater trustworthiness and less anonymity, which erodes trustworthiness.

+* The purpose of this low-fidelity prototype is to begin the implementation of these features and assess the overall usability and functionality of my initial design of the app.
 ## Wireframes & Wireflow

 ## Testing the Prototype